JefferyVin/jefferyvin.github.io/source/_posts/Is-knowledge-distillation-a-scam-really.md

 ### 4. **What can be pruned or simplified during distillation?**

-- Is distillation actually effective?
-- Is distillation better than training directly from the original dataset?
-- Is distillation just adding extra training epochs?
-- What can we omit during the distillation phase?

 ## Instincts on Distillation’s Future

 From what I’ve observed, knowledge distillation works best in specific contexts, such as compressing extremely large models or adapting models for real-time deployment.
 However, applying it to every part of the model might be overkill.
 The challenge lies in figuring out which components of a neural network truly need to be distilled and which can be simplified or discarded without losing essential information.